-by LEE ELLEN GRIFFITH, Phd, Director of Monmouth County Historical Association
+A History of Freehold Township by Lee Ellen Griffith, PhD, Director of Monmouth County Historical Association

 For centuries before European settlement, Monmouth County was inhabited by bands of the Lenni Lenape Indians who passed though Freehold along the Burlington Path.
-Dutch settlers came in the early 1600’s and were later joined by English settlers granted land through the Monmouth Patent of 1665.
-Freehold’s place in history stands as one of the first three towns in Monmouth County to receive a charter in 1693, and, as the site of the Battle of Monmouth in 1778.
+Dutch settlers came in the early 1600s and were later joined by English settlers granted land through the Monmouth Patent of 1665.
+Freehold's place in history stands as one of the first 3 towns in Monmouth County to receive a charter in 1693 and as the site of the Battle of Monmouth in 1778.
 Established as the county seat in 1708, Freehold, also known as Monmouth Courthouse in the early days, became an early center of business and social activities.